Inspiring Support from the Community

 But the Market’s needs will not be fully addressed by these funds.
 We are collaborating with our Market service partners to prioritize safety, sanitation and access to care for our neighbors and stability for workers directly impacted by this crisis.
 The Market needs you to shop local AND support our community.

-THERE ARE FOUR WAYS YOU CAN BOLSTER SUPPORT FOR THE MARKET COMMUNITY RIGHT NOW:
+THERE ARE THREE WAYS YOU CAN BOLSTER SUPPORT FOR THE MARKET COMMUNITY RIGHT NOW:

 INVEST IN THE MARKET COMMUNITY – Help us support the Market’s social service and community initiatives, all of which are seeing an unprecedented increase in need.
 Your donation can provide healthy food for senior residents sheltering-in-place, support Market workers experiencing unemployment, and ensure that the Market’s food bank and health clinic can serve every person in the downtown area who needs assistance.